 FI_UNCACHED - Memory region should not be backed by cache.
 When data is written to this region, the local cpu caches should be bypassed.
 Without this flag being present, the write data should be placed in cpu cache as SW will most likely access the data shortly after remote transfer is complete.

-FI_NON_STANDARD_MEMORY_DEVICE - Memory region is resident on a device attached to a bus not typically utilized for memory, like a PCI device or PCI NTB.
-These devices typically require additional memory resources like MMIO BAR and mailbox addresses that will be utilized by the target endpoint to complete the write transaction.
-As a result of SW handling this API, kernel components would be required to discover the additional addresses and virtual mappings and supply them to the RNIC as part of the memory range registration process.
-The resulting opaque values for the LKEY and RKEY should contain additional context to describe the additional resources but the mechanism to do this is not considered to be part of this high-level network API.

 fi_writemsg Updates